Soft-Contact/resto/specs/resto_json_api.md

 * ``orerNumber`` - number of the order in Restolution
 * ``orderDate`` - timestamp when this order was made
 * ``verifiedDate`` - timestamp when this order was verified
+* ``insertionDate`` - timestamp when this order was first entered in to Restolution
+* ``deliveryDate`` - optional timestamp when the delivery of this order is scheduled
 * ``businessUnitUUID`` - globally unique identifier of the Restolution business unit that this order was added to (a type 4 UUID as specified by RFC 4122)
 * ``storageName`` - name of the storage that this order was added to
 * ``userName`` - name of user who created this order